Jonite

 Jonite’s new identity and website had to speak to three distinct audiences—architects, urban planners, and interior designers—each with their own needs and priorities.
 Every item in Jonite’s extensive product catalogue came with its own load ratings, certifications, colour and customisation options.
 Plus, we had to showcase engineered stone as premium and sustainable; something beautiful as well as functional.

-Our redesign had to position Jonite as an innovative design partner—all while still emphasising the brand’s technical expertise.
+Our redesign positioned Jonite as an innovative design partner—all while still emphasising the brand’s technical expertise.
 Research from user interviews and site data showed that easy access to CAD files and product samples were just as important as inspiration from real-world case studies.
-Our solution had to ensure that each audience got exactly what they needed, wherever they encountered the brand.
+Our solution meant each audience got exactly what they needed, wherever they encountered the brand.

 Letting subtlety take centre stage